 Unfortunately, Pocahontas was poorly received by critics who slammed its bland environmental message, its misrepresentation of the Native American people and its complete lack of fun.
 Commercial success was much lower than previous efforts from Disney studios with it taking just over $345million globally.

 Nevertheless, it is the songs being ranked here and not the film itself and Colours of the Wind is fully deserving of a gold medal in this edition.
-I look forward to you all coming back in May for another topic!

 When You Wish Upon a Star – Pinocchio